Warren Buffett is arguably the greatest investor of all time.

 You make your money when you buy your property, but not by buying a bargain.

-You lock in your profits by buying the “right property” – one that will outperform the averages in the long term because of its scarcity or the potential to add value.
+You lock in your profits by buying the “right property” – one that will outperform the averages in the long term because of its location, its scarcity, or the potential to add value.

 What worked for many over the first stage of this property cycle is unlikely to work as well over next year as the pace of property price growth is likely to slow... the easy ride is over (for those who don’t adjust).

 Remember, the price you pay for a property isn't the same as the value you get.